Zicheng-KIT/SpeechTranslation/reports/proposal_for_fourth_task.md

 # Attack Plan

 To evaluate the robustness of our German-to-English speech translation model we design adversarial attacks based on selected attributes from the CommonVoice dataset.
-These attributes include demographic (gender and age) and linguistic (accent) factors.
+These attributes include demographic (gender and age), linguistic (accent) factors, and sentence length.

 ---